prashidha-kharel/HowToDoItIn/README.md

-# howtodoitinR
+# How To Do It In
-A repo on tips on using R for various use cases.
+A repo on tips on using R and Python for various use cases.